Core offerings directly linked from nav

 Where it works: youth-focused brands, fashion, entertainment, culture-led products, experimental portfolios.
 Where it doesn't: enterprise, professional services, any context where the audience's trust threshold is high.

 After years of loud, maximalist Design Trends 2026, clarity and purpose-driven design is back.
-The Resonant Stark trend strips websites to their essentials while layering in subtle emotional details ultra-thin fonts, soft gradients, plenty of whitespace, incorporating animation and micro-interactions to bring life without adding clutter.
+The Resonant Stark trend strips websites to their essentials while layering in subtle emotional details ultra-thin fonts, soft gradients, plenty of whitespace, incorporating animation and micr interactions to bring life without adding clutter.
 The important evolution here is that 2026 minimalism is not 2019 minimalism.
 Empty white space and a single centered paragraph no longer reads as sophisticated as it reads as unfinished.
 Modern minimalism earns its restraint by doing more with less: sharper hierarchy, stronger readability, more considered micro-interactions, and clearer conversion paths.
 The distinction between minimalism and genericness is brand character.
 A minimal website that still feels unmistakably like a specific brand through its typography, spacing decisions, and motion choices is a strong execution.
+For brands aiming to balance clarity with high-converting design, you can also explore their UI/UX design services.
 A minimal website that could belong to any company in the category has confused restraint with invisibility.
-This is especially true for B2B, fintech, and SaaS brands, where clean UX and strategic layouts support both trust and conversion — something Buzz also emphasizes in its broader digital services.
+This is especially true for B2B, fintech, and SaaS brands, where clean UX and strategic layouts support both trust and conversion something Buzz also emphasizes in its broader digital services.
 Where it works: B2B, fintech, healthtech, SaaS, legal services, portfolios with strong content, any brand where trust and clarity are the primary conversion drivers.
 Where it struggles: brands that need to project energy, creativity, or cultural belonging.

 The 80s aesthetic in web design has matured from obvious retro pastiche into something more editorial and refined.
 Pantone's Color of the Year 2026 is Cloud Dancer a soft, neutral, almost off-white which is influencing the broader shift toward warmer, more restrained nostalgic palettes rather than the neon maximalism of earlier retro revivals.